-Malachi 2:15 says God wants from the union of a man and a woman in marriage godly children.
-Children will not become godly just because they have been born or because their parents are church-goers or professed Christians.
+Malachi 2:15 says God wants godly children from the union of a man and woman in marriage.
+However, children will not become godly just because they have been born or because their parents are church-goers or professed Christians.
 Raising godly children requires much spiritual work to be done.
 It is beyond providing them the basic material things of life, sending them to good schools, and so on.

 Children won’t turn out to be wise children on their own.
 Parents, especially fathers, must invest sufficient and quality time to train them in the way of the Lord so that they can have peace and joy in the future.
 God says concerning Abraham: “For I have known him, in order that he may command his children and his household after him, that they keep the way of the LORD, to do righteousness and justice, that the LORD may bring to Abraham what He has spoken to him” (Genesis 18:19 NKJV).

 Fathers who close at work and spend all their evenings at the nightclub will not be able to make on their children the kind of godly impact that God expects from parents through biblical teachings and examples.
 Absentee parenting is not God’s ideal for raising children that will assure parents of a peaceful and joyful future.

 Parents must reorder their priorities and spend enough quality time with their children.
 Husbands must spend time with their wives, not using work and the need to provide for the family as an excuse.